 However, more realistically other players who only play golf for fun may only reach the 200-yard target at a push.

 So the lesson to be learned here is not to compare yourself with pros, or even the semi-pros for that matter and take your own needs to into consideration when choosing which golf clubs to buy.
+Sure you may both have a quality driver such as the TaylorMade Sim but there is more to it than just the choice of golf clubs.

 Comparing your golf game to others is a huge mistake and can add unneeded pressure to your game which curbs any development potential.